 People who experience holiday blues have suffered — typically — a lifetime or narcissistic abuse.
 Their triggers come as being flooded with waves of nostalgia and traumatizing memories.
-As such, their emotions might be so strong that it becomes easy to react quicker than normal to negative or positive stimulus.
+As such, their emotions might be so strong that it becomes easy to react quicker than normal to negative or positive stimuli.

 Narcy folks, on the other hand, hear Christmas music start playing (for instance) in their local Walgreens or see some big seasonal promotional end cap at a Target or Walmart and they perceive it as a reason to launch.
 Expect a narcissistic person to attention seek, dominate conversations, and openly rage about the holiday season or conversely pitch and absolute toddler-style temper tantrum any time they see someone happy flitting about.

 Ultimately, the “Seasonal Wrecking Ball” person cannot wait to be invited to attend your Christmas party, birthday party, Thanksgiving dinner, or Easter Sunday social gathering.
 The trouble is they only look forward to showing up so they can devalue the host’s efforts, dominate the party-goers attention, and destroy any feeling of comfort, love, joy, or interpersonal connectedness.

 Instead, they insist on being invited or included.
 Then, if they bother to show up (rather than stand people up at the least minute — another narcissistic abuse tactic) they spend the entire time manufacturing chaos, complaining, and picking fights.
 Their social engineering to dominate the situation from a narcissistic standpoint is so overt that it eventually becomes clear to all who know them.

 The only reason they even attend social gatherings of sentimental import is that they delight in engaging sadistically in spirit sabotage.